-Scripting of automation test cases should begin when the application is stable and frequent changes in the application (or component of the application to be automated) is not anticipated.
+Scripting of automation test cases should be started when the application is stable and frequent changes in the application (or component of the application to be automated) are not anticipated.

-Which test case should be chosen for automation?
+Which test cases should be chosen for automation?

 - Test cases that test critical functionality of the application.

 - Test cases that require repeated test execution with a large dataset.